dataspecer/ds-wdoi/source/README.md

 The API service will be the only service that can be access from the outside (exporting its ports).
 The rest of the services will be placed inside an internal network via `docker bridge` (not exporting ports).
-The API service will be connected to the internal network bridge while being exposes to the outside via external network bridge.
+The API service will be connected to the internal network bridge while being exposed to the outside via external network bridge.

 The output directory of the preprocessing pipeline is mounted as readonly bind to the API service image.
 Which then can load the data from the files or can reload them on restart.